cdjq/DFRobot_DS323X/README.md

 # DFRobot_DS323X
 DS323X is a low-cost, extremely accurate, I2C real-time clock(RTC) module.
-It can provide ±5%ppm accuracy (no more than 0.432s error) within the whole temperature range and life span, and is compatible with 2.5-5.5V wide voltage range.
-The current comsuption of the module is as low as 2uA when powered by batteries.
-This module can be used to measure ambient temperature with ±3℃ accuracy. and it has 25 times seismic resistance of the later as well as better temperature stability.   <br>
+It can provide ±5%ppm accuracy (no more than 0.432s error) within the whole temperature range and lifespan, and is compatible with 2.5-5.5V wide voltage range.
+The current comsumption of the module is as low as 2uA when powered by batteries.
+This module can be used to measure ambient temperature with ±3℃ accuracy. and it has 25 times seismic resistance of the latter as well as better temperature stability.   <br>

 ![正反面svg效果图](https://github.com/ouki-wang/DFRobot_Sensor/raw/master/resources/images/SEN0245svg1.png)